Diversity

 Come one and all to get your Gayme on at Heroes Beacon!

 Come alone and make friends while learning a new board game or bring a crowd and pull out your favourite deck of magic cards.We will bring the snacks and our sponsor Heroes Beacon has provided an awesome venue and games for us to use.
 Gaming is from 7-10pm.
-Event is free.
+Free

 Aug 14